mozilla/mozjpeg/README-turbo.txt

 -- libjpeg: DCT scaling in compressor cinfo.scale_num and cinfo.scale_denom are silently ignored.

--- libjpeg: IDCT scaling extensions in decompressor libjpeg-turbo still supports IDCT scaling with scaling factors of 1/2, 1/4, and 1/8 (same as libjpeg v6b.)

 -- libjpeg: Fancy downsampling in compressor cinfo.do_fancy_downsampling is silently ignored.